-You can use the LANCOM Antenna Calculator to calculate the output power of the access points as well as the achievable distances and data rates.
+You can use the LANCOM Antenna Calculator to calculate the output power of the access points as well as for a first estimation of the achievable distances and data rates.
 The program can be downloaded from our Web site at www.lancom.eu.